hovercat/selex-ngs-prep/README.md

     .
-    ├── bin/                # R and Python scripts for analysis ├── input_data/         # Directory used by default for input of raw FASTQ files ├── examples/           # Example config files and data in FASTQ format ├── output/
+    ├── bin/                # R and Python scripts for analysis ├── input_data/         # Directory used by default for input of raw FASTQ files ├── output_YOUREXPERIMENT/
-    │   ├── preprocessed_fasta/   # The main result: preprocessed FASTA files
+    │   ├── analysis.ngs_quality/       # HTML-Files and plots on sequencing quality
+    │   ├── analysis.nt_distribution/   # HTML-Files and plots on nucleotide distribution on aptamers
+    │   ├── analysis.preprocessing/     # Plots and charts on loss during preprocessing
-    │   ├── preprocessed_fastq/   # The main result: preprocessed FASTQ files
+    │   ├── analysis.selex_success/     # Plots and charts on aptamers enrichment
-    │   ├── discarded/      # FASTQ files with discarded sequences
+    │   ├── fastx*                      # Directories with preprocessed FASTQ/FASTA files
-    │   ├── selex_quality/  # Plots and charts concerning success of the SELEX experiment
+    │   ├── selex.aptamers.csv          # CSV chart containing all aptamers in the experiment
-    │   └── ngs_quality/    # Plots and charts concerning sequencing quality
-    ├── test/               # Automated tests
-    ├── work/               # cache dir containing intermediate files and temporary conda environments
+    │   └── selex.aptamers.rpm.csv      # CSV chart containing all aptamers in the experiment, counted in reads per million ├── work/               # cache dir containing intermediate files and temporary conda environments
     |   └── ...
     ├── selex-ngs-prep.nf   # The data preparation workflow
-    ├── nextflow.config     # Fallback config file (must not be changed) ├── YOUR_SELEX.config   # Place holder config file which can be changed by you ├── LICENSE
+    ├── nextflow.config     # Fallback config file (must not be changed) ├── create_config.py    # Config creation wizard
+    ├── LICENSE
     └── README.md